JOJ0/discodos/README.md

-# The most geeky way for writing down your Vinyl mixes on the planet
+# The geekiest Vinyl DJ playlist tool on the planet

 It's based on data pulled from your [Discogs](https://www.discogs.com) records collection.
 Stay tuned...